Applicant guidelines - Vice-Chancellor's Awards for Community Engagement and Service

 - A grant of financial support available to the recipient(s) for professional development or appropriate project support purposes.
 Up to two individual awards of $2,000 each and one team award of $5,000 (in total) are available annually.
 The grant will be divided equally between members of a group award.

-Commendation Awards for Community Engagement may also be recommended at the discretion of the Selection Committee and consist of a Certificate of Commendation only (no monetary award is applicable), also to be presented at the same annual Staff Awards Ceremony as the award winners.
+Commendation Awards for Community Engagement and Community Service may also be recommended at the discretion of the Selection Committee and consist of a Certificate of Commendation only (no monetary award is applicable).
+Commendation Awards are also presented at the same annual Staff Awards Ceremony as the award winners.

-The Awards for Community Service consist of a Certification of Commendation only (no monetary award is applicable) and may be made to individuals or groups.
+Awards for Community Service consist of a Certification of Commendation only (no monetary award is applicable).

-Conditions surrounding the expenditure of the monetary award are outlined in the Employee Awards for Excellence policy and procedure.
+Conditions surrounding the expenditure of the monetary award are outlined in the Employee Achievement Awards policy.

 Please check that you have: